react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 ## react-testing-library

-In order to write more maintainable tests and tests that resemble more closely the way our component is used in real live we have included [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+In order to write more maintainable tests which also resemble more closely the way our component is used in real life, we have included [react-testing-library](https://github.com/kentcdodds/react-testing-library).
-This library renders our component within an actual DOM and provides utilities for querying this DOM.
+This library renders our component within an actual DOM and provides utilities for querying it.

-Let's give it a go at our `<Button />` component shall we?
-First, let's asses that it renders our component, with its children, if any, and second that it handles clicks.
+Let's give it a go with our `<Button />` component, shall we?
+First, let's check that it renders our component with its children, if any, and second that it handles clicks.

 This is our test setup: